 Therefore, if you notice that your beard is growing in a distinct pattern, it’s not due to any mishaps of your own, it’s just simply the genetic lottery that you have drawn.

 Average Growth Rate For Your Beard

 Growing a beard requires a great deal of patience.
 While there are nutritional supplements and life adjustments that you can act on to enhance the growth rate of your beard (we will explore this in further detail in a minute), skipping on the supplements, you can expect your beard to grow at a rate of 1cm per month (0.393701 inches).

 Should you be letting your beard grow for an entire year, you can expect to have at the end of the year, a beard that will be roughly 4.72” in length (or 12cm).

-To help you plan your beard growth – we put together a beard growth calculator that will serve as a guide on what to expect and when:Length: 0" Month: 0
+To help you plan your beard growth – we put together a beard growth list on what to expect for the first 6 months:

 If you find that your beard is growing at a slower rate than the expected 1cm per month, then a supplemental beard vitamin may be a solution for you.

 Beard vitamins are a relatively new offering to the supplement market that work to help spur on beard growth.

 Their unique mixture of vitamins and minerals are considered by many to help spur on additional hair growth.